Thomas Kendall: Early life: Lincolnshire and London, 1778–1813

-The Church Missionary Society
+Church Missionary Society

-The Anglican Church Missionary Society was, at the time, a powerful organisation with a number of political connections, including the Colonial Secretary.
+In 1808, he decided to become a missionary and applied to the Anglican Church Missionary Society to go to New Zealand.
+The society was a powerful organisation with a number of political connections, including the Colonial Secretary.
 It had recently adopted an experimental policy of sending lay preachers with practical skills to new missions, with the idea of bringing native peoples the benefits of English culture and religion – and the hope that men who could make their living from a trade might be welcomed by indigenous people where theologians were not.

 More than 150 years previously, Dutch sailor Abel Tasman and his crew had become the first Europeans to sight New Zealand, and 40 years previously the coast had been mapped by Captain James Cook.
 However, extensive European contact with the Māori people had only begun in the previous decade.
 This was mostly by whalers operating out of shore bases; however, a few traders had formed a small settlement at Kororareka in the natural harbour of the Bay of Islands.
 This had gained a reputation for drunken lawlessness and corruption, with the sailors accused of encouraging prostitution and alcoholism among the Māori as well as kidnapping or press-ganging them.
-While there was some truth to this the sailors were in a poor position to present a threat to Maori, and lived largely by grace of these martial people.
+While there was some truth to this the sailors were in a poor position to present a threat to Māori, and lived largely by grace of these martial people.
 Nevertheless, as far as the Church Missionary Society was concerned, they were heathen souls to be converted.

-A mission to New Zealand was promoted by Samuel Marsden, a Church Missionary Society agent in New South Wales.
-In 1809 Kendall was chosen to head a mission with William Hall and John King.
+A mission to New Zealand was promoted by Samuel Marsden, a Church Missionary Society agent in New South Wales, and in 1809 Kendall was chosen to join tradesmen William Hall and John King on a mission, with Kendall to work as a schoolmaster.